elabit/robotmk/DEVELOPMENT.md

   * adds a monitoring rule (with graphs for all items)
 * Connect to the container as root and execute `bake_and_install_agent_localhost` (bash alias)
   * bake a new agent for the new host
-  * install the agent & RObotmk plugin
+  * install the agent & Robotmk plugin

 ---